 In the absence of a polar solute, TODGA molecules interact via weak electrostatic dipole-dipole forces.
-Experimentally, a dynamic equilibrium between a monomer and dimer is observed at a minimal concentration of H2O and acid.[12, 26] This behavior is reproduced within solution A, where over 53 % of all TODGA remain in a monomeric state, 23 % in a dimer and 14 % in a trimer.
+Experimentally, a dynamic equilibrium between a monomer and dimer is observed at a minimal concentration of H2O and acid.[13, 27] This behavior is reproduced within solution A, where over 53 % of all TODGA remain in a monomeric state, 23 % in a dimer and 14 % in a trimer, while population of other higher oligomers remain < 10 % (see Figure 1).
 Moving forward, we now consider solution B conditions, so as to rigorously understand the role of water upon aggregation, followed by the C solutions - where the perturbative role of HNO3 is identified.